Back to Integrations Guides

 What You Need First

-1. Formidable Forms installed and activated.
-Including their Basic, Pro, Elite, or Developer plan.
+1. Formidable Forms is installed and activated, including their Basic, Pro, Elite, or Developer plan.

 2. Go through the Setup Wizard in SSA and finish setting up your Booking Calendar rules and styling.